moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_how_to_guides.rst

 Names Answer a User's Question
 ------------------------------

-How-To guies answer very specific questions and should capture Google searches.
+How-To guides answer very specific questions and should capture Google searches.
 For that reason the naming of them is really important.
 An example of some potentially good names are: